Test in production without watermarks.

 SetActiveTab

-to set which worksheet to be opened by defaultRemoveWorkSheet
+to set which worksheet is opened by defaultRemoveWorkSheet

 C# functionusing IronXL;